Norovirus: Transmission

 Noroviruses are transmitted directly from person to person (62–84% of all reported outbreaks) and indirectly via contaminated water and food.
-They are extremely contagious, and fewer than twenty virus particles can cause an infection (some research suggests as few as five).
-Transmission can be aerosolized when those stricken with the illness vomit, and can be aerosolized by a toilet flush when vomit or diarrhea is present; infection can follow eating food or breathing air near an episode of vomiting, even if cleaned up.
-The viruses continue to be shed after symptoms have subsided and shedding can still be detected many weeks after infection.
+Transmission can be aerosolized when those stricken with the illness vomit or by a toilet flush when vomit or diarrhea is present; infection can follow eating food or breathing air near an episode of vomiting, even if cleaned up.
+The viruses continue to be shed after symptoms have subsided, and shedding can still be detected many weeks after infection.

 Vomiting, in particular, transmits infection effectively and appears to allow airborne transmission.
-In one incident, a person who vomited spread infection across a restaurant, suggesting that many unexplained cases of food poisoning may have their source in vomit.
+In one incident, a person who vomited spread the infection across a restaurant, suggesting that many unexplained cases of food poisoning may have their source in vomit.
 In December 1998, 126 people were dining at six tables; one person vomited onto the floor.
 Staff quickly cleaned up, and people continued eating.
 Three days later others started falling ill; 52 people reported a range of symptoms, from fever and nausea to vomiting and diarrhea.
 The cause was not immediately identified.
 Researchers plotted the seating arrangement: more than 90% of the people at the same table as the sick person later reported becoming ill.
 There was a direct correlation between the risk of infection of people at other tables and how close they were to the sick person.
 More than 70% of the diners at an adjacent table fell ill; at a table on the other side of the restaurant, the infection rate was still 25%.
 The outbreak was attributed to a Norwalk-like virus (norovirus).
 Other cases of transmission by vomit were later identified.